AFLplusplus/Website/content/aflpp_fuzzing_framework_proposal.md

 ## Example functions

-From a current source code perspective, afl-fuzz.c and functionality
+From a current source code perspective, afl-fuzz.c would be the main.c and all other files be part of libaflpp.so

 ### Seeds